nathdu/cloud-devops-project/ReadMe.md

 ### Security Group

 AWS security group using Pulumi's AWS provider.
 It configures inbound and outbound rules for different ports, allowing or restricting access based on specified CIDR blocks.
 It also incorporates IP whitelisting for specific ports by restricting access to designated IP addresses.

+## Utils

+Use `vars.js` file to declare your variables and costumize the infrastructure to your needs.